-- Be on time and make sure to sign in; chapel begins at 9:10am and sign-ins will be taken down at 9:10am. - · Food and drink (except beverages in a closed cup or bottle with a lid) are not allowed in chapel.
-Please remember to take trash with you. - · The use of all electronic devices is prohibited during chapel, including laptops, tablets, and cell phones (except for notetaking or Bible apps).
-In addition, students are also encouraged to turn off all notifications for the duration of chapel. - · Please do not sleep in chapel. - · Please do not do homework in chapel. - Please do not come to chapel if you are ill and will distract or infect those around you. - Please do not leave chapel early for work, class, etc. - You may save a seat for one person next to you. - Do not rearrange the position of seats as this might cause a violation of the state fire code.
+- Be on time and make sure to sign in; chapel begins at 9:10am and sign-ins will be taken down at 9:10am. - The use of all electronic devices is prohibited during chapel, including laptops, tablets, and cell phones (except for notetaking or Bible apps).
+In addition, students are also encouraged to turn off all notifications for the duration of chapel. - Please do not sleep in chapel. - · Please do not do homework in chapel. - Please do not come to chapel if you are ill and will distract or infect those around you. - · Please do not leave chapel early for work, class, etc. - Do not rearrange the position of seats as this might cause a violation of the state fire code.
 The State fire code states that no one is allowed to sit on the floor of the gym during chapel. - The doors behind the chapel stage (including both exterior gym doors and both locker room doors) are not to be used before or during chapel, except in the case of an emergency. - · Please do not occupy reserved faculty and staff seating until the transition to the speaker.